 When reading this story I have found it puzzling to think about how baby Jesus could be born a king – how could this be?

-Usually someone who is a king started off as a prince and in later life becomes a king (Prince Charles, for example, is still waiting!).
+Usually someone who is a king started off as a prince and in later life becomes a king (like Prince Charles is now King Charles).
 For a prince to become a king his parents would normally have to be royalty, a king or queen.
 Mary and Joseph were neither.

 No Jewish Royal lineage was in place in Israel in the times of Jesus’ birth, His parents were not king and queen of Israel - So how, when He was born, could Jesus be regarded as a king and how king of the Jews?

 It is quite an interesting question to ask.

 The gospels also tell the story of Pontius Pilate and the role he played in Jesus’ trial and subsequent execution by crucifixion.
 At His trial Pilate very directly asks Jesus:

 “Are you King of the Jews?”
 (Mt 27:11)